mariadb-corporation/MaxScale/Documentation/Authenticators/PAM-Authenticator.md

 above, MaxScale responds with the password received by the client authenticator and finally backend replies with OK.
 Informational messages from backends are only printed to the info-log.

+## Test tool

+MaxScale binary directory contains the *test_pam_login*-executable.
+This simple program asks for a username, password and PAM service and then uses the given credentials to login to the given service. *test_pam_login* uses the same code as MaxScale itself to communicate with the OS PAM interface and may be useful for diagnosing PAM login issues.